lizadaly/utopia-novels/books/arqtiq/book.md

 We now become aware that a train is approaching on the single track that is hanging over the grade on the canyon side.
-We have no choice but to unfurl our ■wings and rise in the air, as the engineer wildly blows his whistle.
+We have no choice but to unfurl our wings and rise in the air, as the engineer wildly blows his whistle.
 Brushing the pine tree tops, we cross over the peak and seek the track on the other side of it, selecting an opening in a thicket for that purpose.